Aristides de Sousa Mendes: Disciplinary proceeding and punishment

 Sousa Mendes submitted his response to the charges on 12 August 1940, in which he clarified his motivation:

 On 19 October 1940, the verdict was handed down: "disobeying higher orders during service."
 The disciplinary board recommended a demotion.
 On 30 October 1940, Salazar rejected this recommendation and imposed his own sentence: "I sentence Consul First Class, Aristides de Sousa Mendes, to a penalty of one year of inactivity with the right to one half of his rank's pay, being obliged subsequently to be retired."
 He further ordered that all files in the case be sealed.

 There was also an unofficial punishment: the blacklisting and social banishment of Aristides de Sousa Mendes and his family.
-"My grandfather...knew there would be some retribution, but to lose everything and have the family disgraced, he never thought it would go that far", said the hero's grandson, also named Aristides.
-The family took meals at the soup kitchen of the Jewish community of Lisbon.
+"My grandfather... knew there would be some retribution, but to lose everything and have the family disgraced, he never thought it would go that far", said the hero's grandson, also named Aristides.

+Due to their dire straits the family took meals at the soup kitchen of the Jewish community of Lisbon.
 When told that the soup kitchen was intended for refugees, Sousa Mendes replied, "But we too are refugees."

-Sousa Mendes was listed in the Portuguese Consular and Diplomatic Yearbook until 1954.
-After the one year punishment with half-pay, he received a monthly payment of 1,593 Portuguese escudos per month.
-According to Rui Afonso, "although it was not a salary of a prince, one should not forget that at that time, in Portugal, the monthly salary of a school teacher was only 500 Escudos".
-When he died, in 1954 he was receiving a monthly salary of 2,300 escudos.

-According to Milgram, Mendes' actions, while exceptional in its scope, were not unique, as issuing visas in contravention of the Portuguese government's instructions occurred at other Portuguese consulates as well.

 After the war, with the victory of the Allied forces over the Axis, Salazar took credit for Portugal having received the refugees, and the Portuguese history books were written accordingly.
 Manuela Franco, Director of the Portuguese Foreign Ministry archives, stated in 2000 that "the image of 'Portugal, a safe haven' was born then in Bordeaux, and it lasts to this day."